-Mentor in Law is a biweekly newsletter for law students, recent grads, and lawyers about everything law school doesn’t teach you (particularly all the practical aspects).
-Newsletters will feature advice on how to get into different fields of law from practicing lawyers, how to maximize your law school experience from law professors, how to navigate opportunities beyond the law from non-practicing lawyers, and how to build a successful career both in and out of the law.
-It will be a self-contained email newsletter, so the advice will be succinct, actionable, and to the point, without fluff or long-form narratives.
-If there is something you would like to see in particular, please reach out at nyssa [at] nyssapchopra [dot] com.
+Mentor in Law is a biweekly newsletter for law students, recent grads, and lawyers about everything law school doesn’t teach you, particularly all the practical aspects.
+Newsletters feature advice on how to get into different fields of law from practicing lawyers, how to maximize your law school experience from law professors, how to navigate opportunities beyond the law from non-practicing lawyers, and how to build a successful career both in and out of the law.
+It’s a self-contained email newsletter, so the advice is succinct, actionable, and to the point, without fluff or long-form narratives.

 A few of the topics covered: